reedlt/Hello-World-/README.md

 ============

 My first repository
-Ithink I'm getting the hang of it now
+I think I'm getting the hang of it now